wcj365/healthcare/assignments/project.md

     - For example, wealth may impact health, women's education levels may impact their employment.
     - A country's culture characteristics may influence the health status of its people
     - Use scatter plots (2D scatter plot and/or bubble chart)

+## Present at the Executive Session
+- Prepare a PowerPoint Presentation
+- You have 30 minutes to present
+- Q & A is included
+- Q & A can be during or at the end of the presentation